marvin-garcia/AksWorkshop/README.md

         * ApplicationInsights__InstrumentationKey: instrumentation key for an Application Insights resource
     * Must not be exposed to the Internet.

 16. Create the deployment and service in the cluster.
 You may use the command ```kubectl apply```, Helm charts or Azure DevOps to manage the release.
 If you have time constraints, just use the [templates](MultitierApi/Helm/) provided in this lab.
-It is recommended to use Azure DevOps since releases will be automated that way.
-You can use the script [helm-create-release.ps1](Scripts/helm-create-release.ps1) to push releases manually to the cluster.
+It is recommended to use [Azure DevOps](DevOps/README.md) since releases will be automated that way.
+You can also use the script [helm-create-release.ps1](Scripts/helm-create-release.ps1) to push releases manually to the cluster.

 17. Use the command ```kubectl port-forward``` to test the Frontend API using the Swagger page.
     ```powershell